 Since the 8th or 9th grade, I knew that I wanted to be an athletic trainer.
 I grew up in upstate New York, and have always been into athletics.
 My godfather was an athletic trainer with the New York Islanders Hockey Team, and I always thought it was so cool to see him running on the ice to take care of the players.
 I knew that was what I wanted to do.
 I wanted to be around athletes.

 I have now been a certified athletic trainer for 25 years—since 1993.

 What is your philosophy in regards to athletic training?

 Simply be aggressive.
 Be aggressive with treatments and rehab.
 You want to get the athletes back quicker.
 Back on the field, back on the ice, back to play.
 Finding ways to encourage faster and more effective healing is important.

-What sports do you typically work with?
+What sports do you typically work with at California Baptist University?

 I work with both men’s basketball and the cheer and dance team.